-In private practice, I frequently work with clients on really taking a look at their core beliefs.
+I frequently work with clients on taking a long, hard look at their core beliefs.
 Core beliefs are our most deeply held beliefs about ourselves and the world around us.
 These beliefs create the lens through which we see and experience the world, and they influence our perception, thoughts, words, actions, and emotions.
 In other words, core beliefs are a powerful influence on how we experience everything and everyone in our lives.

-We adopt our core beliefs from our life experiences as well as what we are taught by tons of influences such as our parents, family, religion, region, and culture.
-Because of this, many times, we hold on to core beliefs that are negative, unhelpful, and unhealthy without even realizing it.
-In dealing with these core beliefs with my clients, the first step is for them to simply become aware of the belief.
-Then, I typically ask them the difference between fact and opinion.
+We adopt our core beliefs from our life experiences as well as what we are taught by tons of influences such as our parents, family, friends, teachers, religion, region, and culture.
+Because of this, many times, we hold on to core beliefs that aren’t ours to begin with and may have a negative, unhelpful, and unhealthy impact on our lives without our even realizing it.
+In dealing with these core beliefs, the first step is to simply become aware of the belief.
+Then, we must explore the difference between fact and opinion.

-I know, that sounds a little strange, but stay with me.
-A fact is something that has proof to back it up- without a doubt.
+This may sound a bit off topic, but it defintely relates.
+We know that a fact is something that has proof to back it up- without a doubt.
 The definition of a fact states that it is “something that is indisputably the case”.
 And some of our beliefs are truly based in fact.
 However, many of our beliefs are based on opinions- both our own and the opinion of others.
 This is where we can get into trouble because we are now shaping our lives around an opinion that is many times unhelpful to us.

-In the Disney movie Inside Out, which I highly recommend watching if you have not, the characters represent emotions and an imaginary friend inside of an adolescent girl’s head.
-They are on the “train of thought” at one point and crates containing facts and opinions get overturned.
-The imaginary friend starts randomly throwing the facts and opinions back into the crates and is warned by Joy that they are getting mixed up.
+In the Disney movie Inside Out (which I highly recommend watching if you have not), the characters represent emotions and an imaginary friend inside of an adolescent girl’s head.
+In one scene, they are on the “train of thought” in her mind and crates containing facts and opinions get overturned.
+The imaginary friend starts randomly throwing the facts and opinions back into the crates and is warned that they are getting mixed up.
 The imaginary friend replies with something along the lines of, “Oh, it doesn’t matter; that happens all of the time.”

 When we mix up facts and opinions and accept the opinions of others as fact, we can end up shaping our thoughts and behaviors around beliefs such as “I’m worthless”, “I can’t do anything right”, “I don’t deserve good things”, “I will never be happy”, “There is nothing good in the world”, etc. This leads to great challenges in living a happy and healthy life.